Katharine Woodruff Prize in Palliative Medicine

-Awarded to the student who is regarded by all the members of the viva examining panel as having given the best answer to the Palliative Care prize question in the RAPP prize exam.
+Awarded to the student who is regarded by all the members of the viva examining panel as having given the best answer to the Palliative Care prize question in the Aged Care Prize viva exam.

-This prize is awarded as part of the RAPP prize viva exam.
+This prize is awarded as part of the Aged Care Prize viva exam.

 Eligible Doctor of Medicine students will be invited to participate in their fourth year based on their Aged Care term results from Principles of Clinical Practice 3 (PCP3).

 Please contact the MMS Prize Administrator at email@example.com.

 The annual Aged Care Prize viva exam comprises of -

 - The Katharine Woodruff Prize in Palliative Medicine

 - The Herbert Bower Memorial Prize In Psychiatry of Old Age

 2017 - Lucy McPhate